How to - the rights of adopted children within New Zealand

 Deciding on suitable adoptive parents

-Most adoptions are arranged by the Department of Child, Youth and Family Services, but some are arranged by private organisations.
+Most adoptions are arranged by Oranga Tamariki - Ministry for Children, but some are arranged by private organisations.

 The child's consent to the adoption is not required, regardless of how old he or she is.
 However, the adopted child's wishes will be considered when the court considers whether the adoption will promote the child's welfare and interests.
 The child's age will be a factor in determining how much weight to give his or her wishes.

-It is the Department's belief that adopted children have the basic human right to know that they are adopted.
+It is the Ministry's belief that adopted children have the basic human right to know that they are adopted.
 This is contrary to the "clean break" approach of the past.
-In assessing the eligibility of prospective adoptive parents it seems that the Department must be satisfied that the parents will at some point tell their child that he or she is adopted.
+In assessing the eligibility of prospective adoptive parents it seems that the Ministry must be satisfied that the parents will at some point tell their child that he or she is adopted.

 Adult adopted person's right to original birth certificate